davesteele/comitup/doc/comitup.8.md

 Otherwise, the hotspot will be replaced with the internet connection.

-In all states, avahi-daemon(8) is used to publish the mdns host name _comitup-&lt;nnn&gt;.local_, making the web service accessible as e.g. _http://comitup-123.local_, for systems supporting Zeroconf.
+In all states, avahi-daemon(8) is used to publish the mdns host name _comitup-&lt;nnn&gt;.local_ (or comitup-&lt;nnn&gt;_), making the web service accessible as e.g. _http://comitup-123.local_, for systems supporting Zeroconf.
 For other systems, a _comitup_ Workstation entry is published which is visible to Zeroconf browsing applications, allowing the IP address to be manually determined.
 The web service address is _http://10.41.0.1_.

 **comitup** logs to _/var/log/comitup.log_.